mweel1/usa_high_level/civil-agencies/us-federal-emergency-management-agency/index.md

 # Federal Emergency Management Agency

 FEMA, the Federal Emergency Management Agency, is a U.S. government agency under the Department of Homeland Security (DHS).
-It is responsible for coordinating all emergency management efforts, including disaster response, support for firefighters, and lifeguard services.
+It is responsible for coordinating all emergency management efforts.

 FEMA will also handle all the dispatch and emergency communication systems for civil agencies and the population.